Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Calibration in TREX-DM

 \subsection{Low-Energy Spectrum}

-Once the source was injected into the detector volume, data acquisition was performed at high-voltage settings ($V_{\mathrm{mesh}}=295$~V, $V_{\mathrm{GEM}}= 280$~V) to maximize low-energy sensitivity.
+Once the source was injected into the detector volume, data acquisition was performed at high-voltage settings ($V_{\mathrm{mesh}}=295$~V, $V_{\mathrm{GEM}}= 280$~V).
+The choice of voltages corresponds to the highest stable operating point achieved with the TREX-DM detector, with the goal of maximizing gain and, therefore, low-energy sensitivity.

 Figure~\ref{fig:Ar37_spectrum} presents the complete $^{37}$Ar energy spectrum obtained with TREX-DM.
 The blue curve corresponds to the full GEM-MM configuration with both amplification stages active, while the red curve shows the spectrum acquired with only the Micromegas stage operational ($V_{\mathrm{GEM}}= 0$~V).
 The difference between these configurations demonstrates the significant preamplification provided by the GEM foil.
+The total rate of the source was $\approx 3$~kBq, in line with the estimate obtained from $^{42}$K monitoring, and the total run time was $\sim 3$~min.

-The spectrum clearly reveals both characteristic $^{37}$Ar emissions: the 2.82~keV peak from K-shell electron capture and, remarkably, the 270~eV peak from L-shell capture.
+The spectrum clearly reveals both characteristic $^{37}$Ar emissions: the 2.82~keV peak from K-shell electron capture (used to calibrate the spectrum) and, remarkably, the 270~eV peak from L-shell capture.
+The ratio of events between the K-shell peak and the L-shell peak is $10:1$, in accordance with the expected decay probabilities.
 The observation of this ultra-low-energy peak represents a significant achievement for TREX-DM, demonstrating sensitivity in the energy region critical for light WIMP searches.

-The low-energy portion of the spectrum (right panel of Figure~\ref{fig:Ar37_spectrum}) shows that events are detected down to $O(10)$~eV, approaching the single-electron ionization energy of argon.
+The low-energy portion of the spectrum (right panel of Figure~\ref{fig:Ar37_spectrum}) shows that events are detected down to equivalent energies of $O(10)$~eV (see~\ref{sec:calibration_energy_threshold}), approaching the single-electron ionization energy of argon.
 This threshold performance validates the suitability of the GEM-MM readout technology for rare event search applications.

 Analysis of the additional preamplification factor provided by the GEM shows close agreement with test bench measurements: comparing the 2.82~keV peak position in the Micromegas-only configuration (equivalent energy $\sim$ 50~eV) with that of the GEM-MM configuration yields a preamplification factor of $50-60$, consistent with our previous characterization studies~\cite{GEM_2025}.